scilus/nf-neuro/README.md

 After running this command, you need to log out and log back in to apply the changes.

-# Installing Prettier
+# Installing Prettier and editorconfig

-To install **Prettier** for the project, you need to have `node` and `npm` installed on your system to at least version 14.
+To install **Prettier** and **editorconfig** for the project, you need to have `node` and `npm` installed on your system to at least version 14.
 On Ubuntu, you can do it using snap :

 ```bash
 sudo snap install node --classic